• Skip to primary navigation

 Calculating Dosage (00:25:09)

-Importance of calculating the potency of infused chocolate edibles and available resources for assistance.
+Importance of calculating the potency of cannabis infused chocolate edibles and available resources for assistance.

 Exploring various recipes beyond brownies, including savory options like mole and chocolate-rubbed steak.